OUR RESEARCH

 Suicide accounts for the majority of firearm deaths in the United States.
 Temporary firearm storage away from home, thereby reducing firearm access for those at risk, is an effective suicide prevention strategy.
 This study builds off of newly developed public-facing, online state maps in Colorado and Washington that display firearm ranges, retailers, and law enforcement agencies willing to consider temporary, voluntary firearm storage.

 This study will address key issues about the temporary storage maps including the views of storage providers and of storage users, and the best methods for program growth and dissemination.
 Over a two-year period, our study uses mixed methods (qualitative + quantitative) to examine the perspectives about statewide voluntary firearm storage maps, including participation, usage, and preferred dissemination.
 Through this work we will also develop an implementation toolkit for other states, providing the scientific foundation for rapid, broad dissemination of firearm storage maps and offers the potential to have a significant impact in firearm suicide prevention efforts.
 This study is a collaboration with University of Washington and is funded by the National Institute of Mental Health.
 Dr. Betz is the PI.
+Recruitment has concluded for this study and analysis is underway.

 Firearm Access in dementia